 Attempted murder charges are filed when the victim is still alive after an attempt is made at their life.
 It is important to note that thinking or talking about killing someone is not the same as attempted murder.
 Additionally, there must be an intent to kill.
 For example, if John hates Tom and hits Tom with his car while traveling at 15 miles per hour, there may be enough evidence to show that John intentionally harmed Tom, but not that he attempted to murder him, even if John previously stated that he wished Tom was dead.
-For this reason, attempted murder charges can be difficult to prove, especially if you have a top Vista defense attorney on your side.
+For this reason, attempted murder charges can be difficult to prove, especially if you have a top Vista attempted murder lawyer on your side.

 In order for the prosecution to prove attempted murder charges, they must be able to show the defendant specifically intended to kill.
 If the evidence shows a deliberate and premeditated attempt to kill then the defendant faces life in prison.